 #36: Halo Braid for Short Hair

-Halo braid is the ideal choice for those, who is in the process of growing out natural hair or are looking for protective hairstyles.
+Halo hairstyles are the ideal choice for those, who is in the process of growing out natural hair or are looking for protective styles.
 If your strands are too short to master this style, ask your hairstylist to do the magic trick.
 We are sure that in his sleeve he will definitely have the extensions!

 #37: Wild Curls with Side Cornrows